williame/obiwan/README.md

 you are now running obiwan!
 Runtime execution will be slower, but annotated functions will be checked for parameter correctness!

+All strings in your function annotations are ingored; you can place documentation in annotations without impacting obiwan.

 You can also describe objects and dictionary parameters that are *duckable*:

     def example2(obj: {"a":int, "b": float}) -> {"ret": number}: